Rangers top Canadiens 2-1; series tied 2-2

 The Rangers controlled the play for most of the second period as the Canadiens had only one shot on goal in the first 11 minutes.

+''It was a great play by Ryan McDonagh to find me going to the net.
+I was trying to go to the net all night and trying to cause some chaos,'' Nash said.

 NOTES: Looking to spark the offense, Pavel Buchnevich, who was a healthy scratch for the first three games of this series, was in the lineup for Rangers.
-Defenseman Nick Holden was also in the lineup.
+D Nick Holden was also in the lineup.
 Tanner Glass, who scored in Game 1, and Kevin Klein were among the scratches. ...
 The Rangers are 0 for 12 on the power play in the series. ...
-The Rangers' previous home playoff game win was in Game 1 of the 2015 Eastern Conference Final against Tampa Bay.
+The Rangers' previous home playoff win was in Game 1 of the 2015 Eastern Conference Final against Tampa Bay. ...
+Both teams have scored eight goals in this series.

 More AP hockey: https://apnews.com/tag/NHLhockey